Report for LNC16-386

 - English for Customer Service

-Every morning, Ran would get up, cook food and get kids ready for school.
+Every morning, she would get up, cook food and get kids ready for school.
 Once they were off to school, she would start working on her farm.
 After lunchtime, she would work alongside other families in her community on their farms.
 The other 15 families in her immediate community would gather together and help each other with larger tasks such as planting rice or harvesting grain.
-Ran describes this system, called “parma” in Nepali, as “helping each other without paying each other.”
+She describes this system, called “parma” in Nepali, as “helping each other without paying each other.”
 The families in the community would take turns helping each other and being helped.
 In this way, everyone pitched in to make sure everyone got their big projects completed.

-When the summer heat came to the valley, Ran says that she was the opposite of a snow bird.
+When the summer heat came to the valley, she says that she was the opposite of a snow bird.
 She herded the livestock out of the valley and higher up into the Himalayan Mountains where it was cooler and the family owned more land.
 There, she would tend the orchard which filled orange trees and cardamom plants and take care of the livestock.
 The livestock benefited from the cooler weather and lush grass while the orchard benefited from the livestock manure and Ran’s care.
 She lived in a temporary shelter for a few months, walking home occasionally for more supplies.

-After moving to Des Moines in 2015, Ran participated in a new community garden that was started in 2017 in a partnership between Cornerstone Family Church and LSI.
-Ran explains that she was happy with her garden.
+After moving to Des Moines in 2015, she participated in a new community garden that was started in 2017 in a partnership between Cornerstone Family Church and LSI.
+She explains that she was happy with her garden.
 “I got a basketful of vegetables every week that would last us the entire week.
 We cultivated good vegetables—a lot of mustard greens, potatoes and pumpkins.”
-After spending one year in her community garden, Ran applied and was accepted to start gardening at Global Greens Farm in 2018.
-When she talks about having a larger garden at Global Greens Farm, a huge smile spreads across Ran’s face.
+After spending one year in her community garden, she applied and was accepted to start gardening at Global Greens Farm in 2018.
+When she talks about having a larger garden at Global Greens Farm, a huge smile spreads across her face.
 “I am excited to have a bigger garden.
 I want a bigger garden because it reminds me of Bhutan.
 It also helps me to exercise and I can make some money when I sell the food.
 It will save me money on groceries.
 If I bought produce from the supermarket, when was it harvested?
 The taste is different.
 My vegetables are healthy and tasty.”